 Anyone who watched ‘Southcliffe’ on Channel 4 in the autumn of 2013 is likely to have developed a taste for the place.
 The key pub - the Shipwright’s Arms in real life – is well worth a visit.

-Courtesy of Jeremy and Linda Secker, our annual summer party will be in the garden of Amores, on one of the longest evenings of the year.
+Courtesy of Jeremy and Linda Secker, our annual summer party was held in the garden of Amores, on one of the longest evenings of the year.

 Amores is the prominent half-timbered building beside Hertingfordbury Church, with a triangular garden bounded on all three sides by minor roads.

 The Has-Beane?
 The disappearing River Beane